Legacy (v1) vs Inform (v2)

 PassiveBluetoothManager.getInstance().setPassivePeripherals(peripherals);

-To stop monitoring peripherals in the background set the background peripherals to null or an empty set
+To stop monitoring peripherals in the background set the background peripherals to an empty set

 Listener